Find Nursing Schools

 Public Public vs. Private

-The total student population at Lake Region State College is 1,771, which includes 468 full-time undergraduates.
+There are 1,771 students at Lake Region State College in total, 468 are full-time undergraduates.
 The school has a student-to-faculty ratio of 14 to 1.

-Approximately 42% of the students who attend this school take out loans.
-The average amount of student loans is $5,376 a year.
-The school reports a student loan default rate of 4.0% which is much lower than the average rate of 10.8%!
+Approximately 44% of the students who attend this school take out loans.
+The typical student loan amount is $6,091 a year.
+The student loan default rate of 10.8% is very similar to the national average of 10.8%.

 #10